swellaby/vsts-traffic-monitor/README.md

 [![VSTS Badge][supercharge-vsts-badge]][vsts-url]

 ## Use Cases
+- Analyze the IP addresses that have accessed your VSTS account(s)
-- Monitor which IP Addresses your users are using to access your VSTS account(s)
+- Make sure your users are accessing your VSTS account(s) from specific machines/networks
+- Make sure no strangers are accessing your VSTS account(s) :)

 ## How to Use
 The capabilities are currently exposed as:
-- A build/release task for VSTS
+- [A build/release task for VSTS][extension-doc] - *this will be available as a [Marketplace Extension][vsts-marketplace-url] shortly*

 Future:
 - Docker image